hmchen47/DataScience/AppliedDS-UMich/3-AML/03-Evaluation.md

 + `auc` function
     + Signature: `auc(x, y, reorder=False)`
     + Docstring: Compute Area Under the Curve (AUC) using the trapezoidal rule <br/>
         This is a general function, given points on a curve.
-For computing the area under the ROC-curve, see :func:`roc_auc_score`.
+For computing the area under the ROC-curve, see `roc_auc_score`.
     + Parameters
         + `x` (array, shape = [n]): x coordinates.
         + `y` (array, shape = [n]): y coordinates.